Jerry Mathers: Leave It to Beaver

-Mathers states that he got the role of Beaver Cleaver after telling the show's producers he would rather be at his Cub Scout meeting than to audition for the part.
+Mathers states that he got the role of Beaver Cleaver after telling the show's producers he would rather be at his Cub Scout meeting than to do an audition for the part.
 The producers found his candor appealing and perfect for the role.
 Mathers played the Beaver for six years, appearing in all 234 episodes of the series.
-He was the first child actor to have ever had a deal made on his behalf to get a percentage of the merchandising revenue from a television show.
-Leave It to Beaver still generates revenue more than a half century after its original production run.
+He was the first child actor to have had a deal made on his behalf to get a percentage of the merchandising revenue from a television show.
+Leave It to Beaver still generates revenue more than six decades after its original production run.

 The original sitcom has been shown in over 80 countries in 40 languages.
 Mathers noted that the Leave It to Beaver phenomenon is worldwide.
 "I can go anywhere in the world, and people know me," Mathers has said.
-"In Japan, the show's called 'The Happy Boy and His Family.'
-So I'll be walking through the airport in Japan, and people will come up and say, 'Hi, Happy Boy!'"
+"In Japan, the show's called The Happy Boy and His Family.
+So I'll be walking through the airport in Japan, and people will come up and say 'Hi, Happy Boy!'"

-When asked in a 2014 television interview whether he had known at the time of the filming of the Leave it to Beaver series that the show was special, and would be in perpetual syndication, Mathers responded: "No, not at all.
+When asked in a 2014 television interview whether he had known at the time of the filming of Leave it to Beaver that the show was special, and would be in perpetual syndication, Mathers responded: "No, not at all.
 I had worked since I was two years old.
 I did movies.
 I didn't do any other series, but I had done a lot of movies and things like that so, in fact, every year it was a question whether we would come back for the next year 'cause you had to be picked up.
 So you would do 39 shows and then we would go to New York and meet all the press, and then we'd go to Chicago to meet the ad people, then we'd come back and take about five to six weeks off, and if we got picked up, then we'd start again.
 So we did that for six years because that was the length of the contracts at those times.
 So that's why there are 39 [episodes] for six years, and then it was off the air.
 Not off the air, but we didn't film any new ones [after that.]"

 Mathers remained friends with Barbara Billingsley, who played his TV mother June Cleaver, and he remembered her after her death as "a good friend and an even better mentor.
 For me she was like the favorite teacher that we all had in school."

 Music

 In 1962, near the end of the run of Leave It to Beaver, Mathers recorded two songs for a single 45 rpm: "Don't 'Cha Cry," and for the flip side, the twist ditty "Wind-Up Toy".
-During his high school years, Mathers had a band called Beaver and the Trappers.
+During high school, Mathers had a band named Beaver and the Trappers.